How to write a topic sentence

 Reminders and helpful hints

-- Use the topic sentence to connect a new paragraph to the paper’s thesis statement.
+- Use your topic sentence to smoothly connect one paragraph to the next.